 The application forms for the NISDRG program contain a number of eligibility validations reflecting the eligibility requirements outlined in the NISDRG Grant Guidelines.
 The eligibility validations in the forms will stop applicants from submitting an application which breaches eligibility requirements related to participants and organisations.

-The ARC, on behalf of ONI and NSSTC, will conduct a range of eligibility checks on submitted applications once the application period has closed.
+The ARC, on behalf of ONI, will conduct a range of eligibility checks on submitted applications once the application period has closed.
 The eligibility checks will identify potential eligibility issues for which there is no forms validation.